Martin Stadium (Northwestern University): Parking, transportation, and tailgating

 Northwestern University's main campus offers more available parking for football attendees than its Ryan Field campus did, though much of it is separated into smaller parking lots and parking structures spread apart across a greater area.

 Despite there being more parking at Martin Stadium, there is a lower capacity for parking lot tailgating due to a portion of the parking on the main campus being contained within parking structures.
 To make up for this, portions of the open space on the adjacent Northwestern University Lakefill have been used for the "Lakeside Gameday Experience".
 This has been described as "tailgate village"/"tailgate zone" and beer garden which can be accessed through the purchase of a special entry ticket.
 The area features food and drinks available for purchase, as well as lawn games and television screens.
-It also feature private party spaces which attendees can book use of in advance to host private pre-game parties.
+It also features private party spaces which attendees can book use of in advance to host private pre-game parties.
 Those who reserve space on the Lakefill for tailgate parties have the options of either bringing their own food or taking advantage of catering options the venue offers.
-Northwestern compared the offering of these options to those using The Lakefill as being somewhat similar to the options offered for attendees at picnic lawns the Ravinia Festival concert venue.
+Northwestern compared the offering of these options to those using The Lakefill as being somewhat similar to the options offered for attendees at picnic lawns at the Ravinia Festival concert venue.
 Among the reservable-spaces are two 50-capacity chalets and several 10-capacity tents.
 For the 2025 football season, Northwestern expanded game day shuttle services to include busses traveling as far as Ryan Field's west parking lot in order to enable fans to take advantage of remote parking there.